Goals, objectives and reflective habits

 • look ahead and specify what you hope to achieve between now and your next review

-• look back at whether we have managed to be successful since our last review
+• look back at whether you have managed to be successful since your last review

 • identify what you can learn as a result and what your next plans should be